 Updated documentation describing the new functionality introduced by these patches is available.

-The preferred method to retrieve documentation is to FTP the files from ftp://download.vista.med.va.gov/.
+The preferred method to retrieve documentation is to FTP the files from REDACTED.
 This transmits the files from the first available FTP server.
 Sites may also elect to retrieve software directly from a specific server as follows: